TLazarevic/airbyte-hackathon/debugging/issues.md

   We haven't got 429 response when we reached query limit as it's described in docs.
 It seems that the connector hangs in order to prevent crossing the limit.
   - **Proposed improvement:** It seems that the sleeping behavior is part of the connector itself, and not the pyairbyte, so it doesn't seem to be easily resolvable.
   - **Bug fix provided:** No

+- **Issue:** Cohorts stream results are incomplete

+  Cohorts stream repeatedly returns incomplete results, which is inconsistent with both incremental and full refresh approach
+  - **Proposed improvement:** /
+  - **Bug fix provided:** No

+- **Issue:** Cohort members stream returns results with duplicate distinct_ids

+  Cohort members stream retrieves a full set of distinct ids, but some rows have duplicated distinct_ids
+  - **Proposed improvement:** /
+  - **Bug fix provided:** No